Updated: October 2020

 of a "cumulative" definition.

-across the bloc and protect consumers at an EU level through responsible lending.
-The 2014 MCD applies to
+standards across the bloc and protect consumers at an EU level through responsible lending.
+The 2014 MCD

-The Mortgage Credit Directive ‘study’ is due out in 2019 and will focus only on the topics listed in Articles 44
+The Mortgage Credit Directive ‘study’ is under preparation and will focus only on the topics listed in Articles

 consumers and the internal market.
 The study will also look into digitalisation and sustainable finance (for